 Inbound marketing is all about creating and promoting content that attracts, converts, closes and delights your buyer personas.
-To successfully do this, you need content for each stage of the inbound marketing funnel.
+To successfully do this, you need content for each stage of the buyers journey.
 Additionally, you need content for each specific buyer persona who enters your marketing funnel so you can successfully turn web visitors into customers.

-Inbound marketing means using content and your website to attract, convert, close and delight customers.
+Inbound marketing uses content and your website to attract, convert, close and delight customers.

-Your marketing and sales teams need to work together to guide buyers through your funnel via content that is aligned to each stage.
+Your marketing and sales teams need to work together to guide buyers through your journey with content that is aligned to each phase.
 For example, leads will likely be looking for information on best practices to solve a pain point, whereas marketing-qualified leads (MQLs) and sales-qualified leads (SQLs) are looking for specific information about your company such as pricing, product specs or customer case studies.
 By knowing which stage someone is in, you can supply them with content that resonates.

 Here’s how B2B buyers search and find new vendors in this digital age.
 Learn more about the buyer’s journey here.

 Inbound marketing starts with attracting visitors to your site.
 Top-of -the-funnel content is generally high-level information that visitors access freely on your website.
 Top-level web pages, news releases, blog posts, short videos, company and product collateral should be free because this content helps people learn more about your company, products and services in the attract phase.

 - How-to blog post